apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 # Output Streams

-With the exception of `FileSystem.copyFromLocalFile()`, all API methods operations which write data to a filesystem is done with `OutputStream` subclasses obtained through calls to `FileSystem.create()` or `FileSystem.append()`.
-These return instances of `FSDataOutputStream`, through which data can be written.
+With the exception of `FileSystem.copyFromLocalFile()`, all API methods operations which write data to a filesystem is done through the Java "OutputStreams" API.
+Specifically, through `OutputStream` subclasses obtained through calls to `FileSystem.create()`, `FileSystem.append()`, or `FSDataOutputStreamBuilder.build()`.

+These all return instances of `FSDataOutputStream`, through which data can be written through various `write()` methods.
 After a stream's `close()` method is called, all data written to the stream MUST BE persisted to the fileysystem and visible to oll other clients attempting to read data from that path via `FileSystem.open()` —until any change happens to that data, such as it being overwritten, deleted, or appended to.

-As well as operations to write the data, the Hadoop output stream subclasses also provide methods to request that the data is written back to the filesystem, with two different requirements
+As well as operations to write the data, Hadoop's Output Streams provide methods to flush buffered data back to the filesystem, so as to ensure that the data is reliably persisted and/or visible to other callers.
+This is done via the `Syncable` interface.

-* That it is flushed: that the data is written back to the filesystem, and that other clients attempting to read from the file MUST be returned the newly flushed data.

-* That it is persisted: that the data is not only flushed to the FileSystem, but that the FS has, to its satisfaction, saved the data to a persistent storage medium.

-These two guarantees are implemented by the `Syncable` interface.

 ## Issues with the Hadoop Output Stream model.

-There are some known issues with the output stream model as offered by Hadoop, specifically about the guarantees about when data is written and persisted by different filesystems, and when the metadata is synchronized.
-These are where implementation aspects of HDFS and the "Local" filesystem surface in ways which do not match the simple model of the filesystem used in this specification.
+There are some known issues with the output stream model as offered by Hadoop, specifically about the guarantees about when data is written and persisted
+—and when the metadata is synchronized.
+These are where implementation aspects of HDFS and the "Local" filesystem do not the simple model of the filesystem used in this specification.

-1. HDFS: The metadata on a file, specifically its length and modification time, may lag that of the actual data.
+*HDFS*: The metadata on a file, specifically its length and modification time, may lag that of the actual data.
 That is: if a file is opened and read, more data may be returned than a call to `getFileStatus()` would indicate.
 It is only once an output stream has been closed that the metadata and data can be guaranteed to be consistent.

-1. Local: `flush()` does not guaranteed to flush all the data to the local filesystem.
+*Local* `flush()` does not guaranteed to flush all the data to the local filesystem.
 This is because the checksum process needs whole checksummable chunks to scan to produce a checksum: only complete chunks are flushed, When the output stream is closed via `close()`, then all data is written, even any trailing incomplete chunk.

 Object stores have their own behaviors. some of which may differs significantly